 The Amazon Fire TV Stick is technologically superior to any other dongle available as of today.
 The performance is flawless and the content catalog is almost exhaustive in India.

-If all you need is to add Smart TV functionality to a regular TV, we would recommend that you go with the Fire TV Stick 4K.
-The second generation stick with HD streaming support is a value for money option too, but the Fire TV Stick 4k is better option and much more future proof, even if all you need to do is stream HD or Full HD content.
+If all you need is to add Smart TV functionality to a regular TV (or make a dumb Smart TV smarter), we would recommend that you go with the Fire TV Stick 4K.
+The second generation stick with HD streaming support is a value for money option too, but the Fire TV Stick 4k is a better option and much more future proof, even if all you need to do is stream HD or Full HD content.

 - Smooth performance

 - Excellent Audio/Video quality